LF-Decentralized-Trust-labs/Naryo/docs/configuration.md

 ## Event Store

-Librevents utilises an event store in order to establish the block number to start event subscriptions from, in the event of a failover.
-For example, if the last event broadcast for event with id X had a block number of 123, then on a failover, librevents will subscribe to events from block 124.
+Naryo utilises an event store in order to establish the block number to start event subscriptions from, in the event of a failover.
+For example, if the last event broadcast for event with id X had a block number of 123, then on a failover, naryo will subscribe to events from block 124.

 There are currently 2 supported event store implementations: